ChristopherPH/TBR-csharp.monogame/README.md

 ## TheBlackRoom.MonoGame.GuiToolkit

 A toolkit for creating a basic game user interface.

 Provides a simple way to create and manage GUI layouts, via GUI elements.
+GUI elements are self-contained objects that can be positioned, drawn and updated independently of each other, which provide some basic functionality that is expected from a GUI toolkit.

-Features:
+### GuiToolkit Features:

-- Easy to subclass any control
+- GUI elements can be drawn and updated independently or as part of a GUI element collection
+- GUI elements can be positioned with an abolute position, or relative to other GUI elements
+- GUI elements can be easily subclassed, to use custom Update and/or Draw methods
+- GUI element draw methods are implemented as static methods to allowing for custom elements to have a consistent look
-- OwnerDraw functionality
+- Complex GUI elements provide OwnerDraw functionality
-- Element anchoring
+- GUI element collections provide element anchoring functionalty for maintaining relative element positions within the collection

-Built-In Elements:
+### Built-In Elements:

+- Element Collections:
   - Layout (Top level GUI layout)
+  - Panel
+  - TablePanel
+- Elements:
   - Label
   - ListBox
-- Panel
   - PictureBox
-- TablePanel
   - ShadowLabel

-Element Adornments:
+### Element Adornments:
 - Borders: Solid, Raised, 3D

+### API Reference

+#### GuiElement (base class)

+Properties:
+- Name
+- Bounds, Size, Location
+- Padding, Margin
+- BackColour

+Methods:
+- Update()
+- Draw()
+- HitTest()

+#### ... more to come